hashicorp/terraform-provider-azurerm/website/docs/r/windows_web_app.html.markdown

 ---

-A `application_stack` block supports the following:
+An `application_stack` block supports the following:

 * `current_stack` - (Optional) The Application Stack for the Windows Web App.
 Possible values include `dotnet`, `node`, `python`, `php`, and `java`.